wing5wong/artisan-whs-static/source/_news/2019-08-30_squash-whanganui-club-champions-found-over-previous-fortnight.md

 His focus shifted to the Central Masters in Feilding at the weekend, hoping for selection in the team heading to Timaru for the New Zealand Masters in October.

-The Women's Open title again was also retained by Ngakuira Osborne, as she beat Laurie Hill 3/0 in a final that also doubled as the B Grade title.
+The Women's Open title again was also retained by **Ngakuira Osborne**, as she beat Laurie Hill 3/0 in a final that also doubled as the B Grade title.

 Other matches of note included the Men's D Grade, where the third seed Shandon Scott upset top seed Lee Tuhiwai in the final.